-Uterine fibroids are benign tumours that are made up of the muscle and connective tissue from the wall of the uterus (womb).
+Uterine fibroids are benign tumours (not cancer) that are made up of the muscle and connective tissue from the wall of the uterus (womb).
 Fibroids may grow as a single nodule or in clusters and may range in size from one millimetre to more than 20 cm (8 inches) in diameter.
 They may grow within the wall of the uterus or they may project into the interior cavity or toward the outer surface of the uterus.
 In rare cases, they may grow on stems projecting from the surface of the uterus.

 What causes uterine fibroids?